-Now when deciding you need to virtualize your network there are some things you need to consider prior to doing so.
-Trust me, I thought I had every angle convered prior to my first virtualization, and I ran into some issues, so I wanted to give some tips on things to think of that you may not have, prior to making the jump.
+When deciding you need to virtualize your network there are some things you need to consider prior to doing so.
+Trust me, I thought I had every angle covered prior to my first virtualization, and I ran into some issues, so I wanted to give some tips on things to think of that you may not have, prior to making the jump.

 - Does my virtualization plan include a single point of failure?